ollymonger/capital-quiz-test/README.md

 ## Future considerations

 - Consider using caching services like Redis caching for production environments.
-Currently only using a local solution.
 -

 ## Packages currently in use

-- Nanoid for URL safe UUID generation.
-- memory-cache to provide a solution for caching a user's answer by their UUID.